Richard Marcinko: Early life and education

-Marcinko was born November 21, 1940, in Lansford, Pennsylvania and was of Croatian and Slovak descent.
-His father was a Croat from Herzegovina,the southwestern part of Bosnia and Herzegovina along the border with the Republic of Croatia which is mostly inhabited by Croats and his mother from Slovakia.
+Marcinko was born November 21, 1940, in Lansford, Pennsylvania, and was of Slovak descent.
 At a young age, his family moved to New Brunswick, New Jersey.

 After dropping out of high school, Marcinko tried to enlist in the United States Marines, who rejected him due to a lack of a high school diploma.
 Marcinko successfully enlisted in the United States Navy in September 1958 as a radioman.
 He was accepted into the Underwater Demolition Team/ Replacement (UDTR) training in June 1961, and graduated in class 26 in October 1961.
 Marcinko served with UDT-21 until he was selected for an officer commission in 1965.
 After graduating from Officer Candidate School in December 1965, he was commissioned an ensign.
 He was later reassigned to SEAL Team TWO in June 1966.

-He also received a Bachelor of Arts degree in international relations from the U.S. Naval Postgraduate School and a Master of Arts degree in political science from Auburn University at Montgomery.
+He also received a Bachelor of Arts degree in international relations from the Auburn University at Montgomery and a Master of Arts degree in political science from the U.S. Naval Postgraduate School.

 Naval career

 Vietnam War

-In January 1967, Marcinko deployed to Vietnam with 2nd Platoon, SEAL Team Two for a six month tour of duty.
+In January 1967, Marcinko deployed to Vietnam with 2nd Platoon, SEAL Team Two for a six-month tour of duty.
 On May 18, 1967, Marcinko led his men in an assault on Ilo Ilo Hon (Ilo Ilo Island), where they killed a large number of Viet Cong and destroyed six of their sampans (wooden boat).
 This action would come to be called the "most successful SEAL operation in the Mekong Delta" by the U.S. Navy.
 For leading this mission, Marcinko was awarded the Silver Star, the first of his four Bronze Stars, as well as a Vietnamese Cross of Gallantry.

-Marcinko returned to Vietnam with SEAL Team Two after a few months stateside as Officer-in-Charge of 8th Platoon from Dec 1967 to June 1968.
+Marcinko returned to Vietnam with SEAL Team Two after a few months stateside as officer-in-charge of 8th Platoon from December 1967 to June 1968.
 During the Tet Offensive, Marcinko ordered his platoon to assist U.S. Army Special Forces at Châu Đốc.
 What began as an urban street battle turned into a rescue mission of American nurses and a schoolteacher trapped in the city's church and hospital.

-After completing his second tour in Vietnam and a two-year stateside staff assignment, Marcinko was promoted to Lieutenant Commander and assigned as the Naval Attache to Cambodia in 1973.
+After completing his second tour in Vietnam and a two-year stateside staff assignment, Marcinko was promoted to lieutenant commander and assigned as the naval attaché to Cambodia in 1973.
 After serving in Cambodia for 18 months, Marcinko returned stateside and assumed command of SEAL Team Two from 1974 to 1976.